xxjcaxx/ChessAIThon/documentacion/technical_memory.md

 We can store data in JSON o Parquet.
 In JSON we decided to compress each of the 77 board in a int64 number.
 In Parquet is not necessary because it can compress better.

-TODO: Decide best format and publish algorithms to convert.
+> The best dataset prepared to train is: https://www.kaggle.com/datasets/xxjcaxx/chessmarro-dataset/data

 ### Training